 Any alternative ideas?

-Our view is that older cars are often a better bet and, if you go that route, make sure to book your next MOT and car service using BookMyGarage’s search and comparison website, www.bookmygarage.com.
+Whether you have an old car or a new car, if you have a warning light showing, it’s always best to get it checked out.
+You can find the perfect garage to do this using BookMyGarage’s search and comparison website, www.bookmygarage.com.
 You can select your preferred garage based on price, distance and reviews and then quickly and easily book your appointment.